HaochenP/Dream-Content-Analysis/README.md

 All the scales in the Hall/Van de Castle system are nominal ones.
 They assign no ranks or weights.
 Instead, various discrete categories are compared as equal and aggregate discrete categories for overall scores.

+Dream scientists determined that the three categories of characters, social interactions and emotions are the most valuable ones [[59](https://royalsocietypublishing.org/doi/10.1098/rsos.192080#RSOS192080C59)] and are usually more informative than all the remaining ones combined.
+In this work, to test our five hypotheses, we focused on coding each dream report along measures that reflect these three categories ([table 1](https://royalsocietypublishing.org/doi/10.1098/rsos.192080#RSOS192080TB1)).

+(i)

+_Characters._  People, animals and imaginary figures who appear in the dream report.
+In addition to determining characters’ types, we classified their gender and whether they were dead.

+-   _Male%._  The number of male characters divided by the sum of male and female characters.

+-   _Animals%._  The number of animal characters divided by the number of all characters.

+-   _Imaginary%._  The number of fictional or dead characters divided by the number of all characters.

+(ii)

+_Interactions._  Interactions among characters of three types: friendly, sexual and aggressive.

+-   _F/C index._  The number of friendly interactions divided by the total number of characters.

+-   _S/C index._  The number of sexual interactions divided by the total number of characters.

+-   _A/C index._  The number of aggressive interactions divided by the total number of characters.

+-   _Aggression._  The number of aggressive interactions divided by the total number of interactions.

+-   _Aggression/friendliness._  The number of aggressive interactions divided by the total number of friendly interactions.

+(iii)

+_Emotions._  Markers of positive or negative emotions in the dream report.

+-   _Negative emotions%._  The ratio between the number of negative emotions and the total number of emotions expressed in the dream.

 # Total 10 categories

 —